Two-round Ramsey games on random graphs: Proof of the 0-statements

 Moreover, by~\ref{item:Ccores-2} and~\ref{item:Ccores-3},

 where the last inequality follows from the assumption that $p \ll n^{-3/5}$.
 We also used that~\ref{item:Ccores-2} easily implies that there are no $C^*\in \Ccores$ with less than 5 vertices.

 It remains to define a family $\Ccores$ of subgraphs of $K_n$ satisfying conditions~\ref{item:Ccores-1}--\ref{item:Ccores-3} above.
-Given a collage $C \in \Cbad$, we construct the `core' of $C$ algorithmically as follows.
-We fix some order $\sigma$ on $E(K_n)$ and initiate our algorithm with logs $L_V$, $L_E$, $L_O$ and $L_D$ all being empty.
-Throughout the algorithm, we will have that $L_V$ is a sequence of distinct vertices in $V(C)\subseteq V(K_n)$, $L_E$ is a sequence of distinct edges in $E(C)\subseteq E(K_n)$, $L_O$ is a sequence of positive natural numbers and $L_D$ is a sequence whose each entry indicates a time step $i\geq 0$ and some set of edges $F\subseteq E(C)\subseteq E(K_n)$.
+First, we fix some order $\sigma$ on $E(K_n)$.
+Now given a collage $C \in \Cbad$, we construct the `core' of $C$ algorithmically as follows.
+We initiate our algorithm with logs $L_V$, $L_E$, $L_T$, $L_O$ and $L_D$ all being empty.
+Throughout the algorithm, we will have that $L_V$ is a sequence of distinct vertices in $V(C)\subseteq V(K_n)$, $L_E$ and $L_T$ are sequences of distinct edges in $E(C)\subseteq E(K_n)$, $L_O$ is a sequence of integers and $L_D$ is a sequence whose each entry indicates a time step $i\geq 0$ and some set of edges $F\subseteq E(C)\subseteq E(K_n)$.
 We will maintain, at the end of every time step $i\geq 0$ of the algorithm, that the set of vertices in $L_V$ and the set of edges in $L_E$ define a subgraph of $C$, which we denote as $C_i$ (and so $C_0$ is the empty graph).
+Moreover at the end of each time step $i\geq 0$, the collection of edges featuring in $L_T$ will be precisely those edges in $L_E$ which are contained in a triangle in $C_i$.

-Now, in the first step of the algorithm, we choose some edge $e_1\in C$, add its endpoints (in an arbitrary order) to $L_V$ and add $e_1$ to $L_E$ (so that $C_1$ is the one-edge graph $e_1$).
+Now, in the first step of the algorithm, we take $e_1\in C$ to be the first edge in $C_1$ according to the order $\sigma$ on $E(K_n)$, add its endpoints (in an arbitrary order) to $L_V$ and add $e_1$ to $L_E$ (so that $C_1$ is the one-edge graph $e_1$).
 In every subsequent step $i\geq 2$, we do the following: \begin{itemize} \item We terminate and output $C^*=C_{i-1}$ if one of the following is true: